floooh/floooh.github.io/_drafts/2025-03-03-sokol-gfx-compute-update.md

 ```

 If your compute shader only reads (but doesn't write) storage buffer content
-it's binding declaration should be marked as `readonly`.
+its binding declaration should be marked as `readonly`.
 This information will
-be extracted by sokol-shdc and used by sokol-gfx to optimize hazard-tracking
+be extracted by sokol-shdc and used by sokol-gfx for hazard-tracking
 needed in some 3D-APIs.

 The other notable shader specialty is the 'workgroup size', which in